edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 The following encoding types are only available to `Env`:

 * `string`: similar to `raw`, but does not allow [NULL bytes](https://man7.org/linux/man-pages/man7/environ.7.html).
-Since the content in non-user-defined secrets is random, and cannot be controlled, only secrets with `UserDefined` set to `true` are allowed to use this encoding.
+Since the content in non-user-defined secrets is random, and can't be controlled, only secrets with `UserDefined` set to `true` are allowed to use this encoding.

 The following named keys and certificates are always available.